robinrendle/robinrendle.com/_essays/new-web-typography.markdown

 [^26]: [*Live Font Interpolation on the web*](http://alistapart.com/article/live-font-interpolation-on-the-web), Andrew Johnson.

 [^27]: Tschichold changed his name from Iwan to Jan because of the stigma of Communism, which in Munich prevented him from finding employment.
-I found this quote from [an article in McSweeneys](http://www.mcsweeneys.net/articles/tschichold-nazis-and-allen-lane-the-modernist-politics-of-type), but there was no further attribution or source. &lt;insert rant about writers that don’t care about attribution/>
+I found this quote from [an article in McSweeneys](http://www.mcsweeneys.net/articles/tschichold-nazis-and-allen-lane-the-modernist-politics-of-type).

 [^28]: Tschichold’s contemporary Kurt Schwitters said that: “Innumerable rules get written about typography.
 The most important is: never do it as someone has done it before you.”
 ‘Thesen über Typographie’, *Merz* no.11, 1924